zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 ## Conclusion

  We have seen that even when we toggle the SST partitioning, we are able to make progress and our stored data is not impacted.
-This is a great out come, since it means we can easily enable such configuration on existing clusters and gains the performance benefits for larger states as we have seen in previous benchmarks.
+This is a great out come since it means we can easily enable such configuration on existing clusters and gains the performance benefits for larger states as we have seen in previous benchmarks.

 I have posted a question related to this topic in the [RocksDb google group](https://groups.google.com/g/rocksdb/c/Ys-yZIznZwU) and I got a private answer which contains the following: